gamblevore/speedie/Documentation/Message.md

 So the message "`return`" has a type of `@tmp`. "`>`" has a type of `@opp`.
 (We use `@` in Speedie, to represent `Message` types.
 So `@thg` would be a "thing" type, and `@arg` would be an "argument" type.)

-Jeebox (and it's `Message` class), is useful for so many use-cases, that it surprises people (even me).
-Sometimes it even confuses people, but it shouldn't, because we use ascii or Unicode for just anything.
-Why not a file-format too?
+Jeebox (and it's `Message` class), is useful for almost anytime you need a new or custom data-format of any kind.

 Here are some things I've (practically) used Jeebox for, so far: